ramboz/performance-runbooks/README.md

 ## How to prioritize fixes

-1. Is you page indexed in Google Search Console?
+1. Is your page indexed in Google Search Console?
     - If not, defer the fix
 2. Do you have real user monitoring (RUM) data for that page?
     - If not, defer the fix